Passphrase and Password Protection

 |Pa$5w0rd!||pass turtle phrase||Hx%2Pe2fWE|

-- Preferably, use a passphrase with a minimum of 16 characters.
-If a passphrase is not allowed by a system, use a complex password that contains upper and lower case letters, numbers and symbols.
-If a password is used then it must be a minimum of 10 characters, but should be as long as possible.
+- Use a passphrase with a minimum of 16 characters.
+If a minimum of 16 characters is not technically allowed by a system, use a complex password that contains upper and lower case letters, numbers and symbols that is as long as possible, but a minimum of 10 characters.
 Guidelines for consideration:

 - To create a passphrase, consider using a phrase of disconnected words that you can picture in your head (e.g. "plug in sunshine thimbles" or "StingersSingPaint").